-- Short battery life.
+- Poor battery life.

 - Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Professionals Can Resolve Nest Thermostat Issues
+Our Professionals Can Solve Nest Thermostat Issues

 If you’ve attempted Nest thermostat troubleshooting by yourself but can’t solve the problem, a smart thermostat pro such as one from Contra Costa Heating & AC can provide support.
 We can determine the problem and add a C-wire, if needed.